AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 [simpleLine2]: 02-Perceptron/figures/simpleLine2.png
 ![simpleLine2][simpleLine2]

-We will now add a perceptron in our
+We will now add a perceptron in our script and see how good it performs to guess on which side of the line a point is.
+Consider the following script:

 ~~~~~~~
 f := [ :x | (-2 * x) - 3 ].
-p := NNPerceptron new.
+p := Perceptron new.
-p setWeights: { 1 .
+p weights: { 1 .
 2 }.
-p setBias: -1.
+p bias: -1.

-"Training set"
+r := Random new seed: 42.

+"We are training the perceptron"
 500 timesRepeat: [
-	anX := 50 atRandom - 25.
+	anX := (r nextInt: 50) - 25.
-	anY := 50 atRandom - 25.
+	anY := (r nextInt: 50) - 25.
 	designedOutput := (f value: anX) >= anY
 								ifTrue: [ 1 ] ifFalse: [ 0 ].
 	p train: { anX . anY } desiredOutput: designedOutput